 SSIS Transformations with Examples

-Following are a list of transformations available in SQL Server Integration Services.
-I suggest you click on the URL (red colour links) to navigate to the required transformation and find the example with detailed explanation.
+The following are a list of transformations available in SQL Server Integration Services or SSIS.
+I suggest you click on the URL (red color links) to navigate to the required SSIS transformation and find the example with a detailed explanation.

 Business Intelligence Transformations in SSIS